 Bleaching chemicals often represent the second largest cost in chemical pulping.
-With a known operational issue of over usage of bleaching chemicals to ensure final stage pulp brightness, plant owners report annual savings of USD 1.5 million/year from bleach plant optimization alone.
+With a known operational issue of overuse of bleaching chemicals to ensure final stage pulp brightness, plant owners report annual savings of USD 1.5 million/year* when using less sophisticated approaches to bleach plant optimization.

 With the regulatory control loops in place, it is often expected of operators to manually tune the addition of bleaching chemicals to satisfy the final brightness at a reduced cost.
 Given that the bleaching process comprises multiple interacting units, with a multitude of material and process disturbances, and dynamically changing, it is mostly impossible for operators to rely on past experiences to decide on optimal setpoints.